 Before a manager takes ownership of a manager selection, it should use the GetSelectionOwner request to check whether the selection is already owned by another client, and, where appropriate, it should ask the user if the new manager should replace the old one.
 If so, it may then take ownership of the selection.
 Managers should acquire the selection using a window created expressly for this purpose.
-Managers must conform to the rules for selection owners described in the section called "Acquiring Selection Ownership" and the section called "Responsibilities of the Selection Owner", and they must also support the required targets listed in the section called "Use of Selection Atoms".
+Managers must conform to the rules for selection owners described in Acquiring Selection Ownership and Responsibilities of the Selection Owner , and they must also support the required targets listed in Use of Selection Atoms.

 If a manager loses ownership of a manager selection, this means that a new manager is taking over its responsibilities.
 The old manager must release all resources it has managed and must then destroy the window that owned the selection.
-For example, a window manager losing ownership of WM_S2 must deselect from SubstructureRedirect on the root window of screen 2 before destroying the window that owned WM_S2.
+For example, a window manager losing ownership of WM\S2 must deselect from SubstructureRedirect on the root window of screen 2 before destroying the window that owned WM\S2.